 Constanza Segovia is Hartford’s official “live doodler.”
 She is a designer, illustrator, visiting lecturer of design at Trinity College and Tunxis Community College, and founder of VEO VEO Design, a studio focused on helping people understand what visual communication can do to improve the world around them.

-Commemorate the evening with a portrait by photographer Mike Marques.
+Take a look at the images from our photo booth installation and download your portrait.
+Photos by photographer Mike Marques.
 Backdrop weaving installation by Hartford Artisans Weaving Center.

 The Hartford Artisans Weaving Center is a supportive and creative community that preserves, promotes, and teachers the craft of hand-weaving.
 The Center's artisan program is especially committed to people with low or no vision, and anyone 55 and older.